Rajeev Ram: 2021: Second Australian Open mixed & US Open & Masters doubles titles, World No. 4

 Ram and partner Barbora Krejčíková won Australian Open mixed doubles tournament, defeating Matthew Ebden and Samantha Stosur.

 He also competed in the men's doubles tournament with partner Joe Salisbury to defend their title, but lost to Ivan Dodig and Filip Polášek in the final.

 He reached the final and won his third Masters 1000 in Canada at the National Bank Open with Salisbury, defeating world No. 1 and No. 2 Croatians, Pavic and Mektic, his second final for the year at a Masters level after the Italian Open, where they lost to the Croatian pair.
 As a result, he returned to the top 5, on August 16, 2021.

 At the 2021 US Open Ram, partnering with Salisbury, reached the final, defeating Matthew Ebden/Max Purcell in a nearly-three-hour-long match, saving four match points in the quarterfinals and Sam Querrey/Steve Johnson in the semifinals.
-The pair won the men’s doubles tournament, defeating Jamie Murray and Bruno Soares in the final.
+The pair won the men's doubles tournament, defeating Jamie Murray and Bruno Soares in the final.
 As a result, he reached a career high of world No. 4 in doubles, on September 20, 2021.

-2022: US Open champion, Two Masters 1000 titles, World No. 1
+2022: US Open champion, Two Masters 1000 titles, ATP Finals Crown, World No. 1

-He became World No. 2 on April 4, 2022 after reaching the quarterfinals at the 2022 Miami Open, losing to eventual champions Hubert Hurkacz and John Isner, with his partner Joe Salisbury who became World No. 1.
+He became World No. 2 on April 4, 2022, after reaching the quarterfinals at the 2022 Miami Open, losing to eventual champions Hubert Hurkacz and John Isner, with his partner Joe Salisbury who became World No. 1.
 He won the 2022 Monte-Carlo Masters with Salisbury defeating sixth-seeded pair of Robert Farah and Juan Sebastián Cabal.

 He won his second Masters of the season at the 2022 Western & Southern Open with Salisbury.
 At the 2022 US Open, Ram and Salisbury defended their title, defeating Wesley Koolhof and Neal Skupski in the finals.
 This was the third Grand Slam title together for Ram and Salisbury.
 They became just the second team to repeat as men's doubles champions at this Major in the Open era other than Todd Woodbridge and Mark Woodforde who went also back-to-back in New York.
 Ram became the oldest first-time World No. 1 in the doubles rankings on October 3, 2022.
 He is the 18th American to become No. 1 in the rankings.

+The pair ended the year by winning the ATP Finals in Turin, Italy, beating Nikola Mektic and Mate Pavic 7–6, 6–4 in the final.